Pathways to digitalisation of manufacturing

 - Hyperconnected Factories (more on this page, including a video)

-- Collaborative Product-Service Factories (more on this page ; a video will be available soon)
+- Collaborative Product-Service Factories (more on this page ; including a video)

 Deliverable 4.7 reflects a snapshot at the end of December 2019 of the progress and outlook of the development of the pathways.
 It is available for download here.